 Verses 2-16: Abraham and the men/angels.

 Verses 17-33: The dialogue between God and Abraham about the fate of Sodom.

 How are these sections related to one another?
 Are they one scene, two or three?
 The most obvious answer is three.
 Each of the above sections is a separate event.
 First, God appears to Abraham, as Rashi explains, “to visit the sick” after Abraham’s circumcision.
 Then the visitors arrive with the news about Sarah’s child.
 Then takes place the great dialogue about justice.

-Maimonides (Guide for the Perplexed II:42) suggests that there are two scenes (the visit of the angels, and the dialogue with God).
+Maimonides suggests (in Guide for the Perplexed II:42) that there are two scenes (the visit of the angels, and the dialogue with God).
 The first verse does not describe an event at all.
 It is, rather, a chapter heading.

 The third possibility is that we have a single continuous scene.
 God appears to Abraham, but before He can speak, Abraham sees the passers-by and asks God to wait while he serves them food.
 Only when they have departed – in verse 17 – does he turn to God, and the conversation begins.

 How we interpret the chapter will affect the way we translate the word Adonai in the third verse.
 It could mean (1) God or (2) ‘my lords’ or ‘sirs’.
 In the first case, Abraham would be addressing heaven.
 In the second, he would be speaking to the passers-by.

 Several English translations take the second option.
 Here is one example:

 The Lord appeared to Abraham . . .
 He looked up, and saw three men standing over against him.
 On seeing them, he hurried from his tent door to meet them.
 Bowing low, he said, “Sirs, if I have deserved your favour, do not go past your servant without a visit.”

 The same ambiguity appears in the next chapter (19:2), when two of Abraham’s visitors (in this chapter they are described as angels) visit Lot in Sodom: